 The addition of a bedroom on the property, to assure that the existing system can accomodate the additional bedroom;

-At any time a zoning permit is applied for in the Shoreland District.
+At any time a zoning permit is applied for in the Shoreland District; and,

 At any time the owner of a tract of land on which a dwelling and/or building with a septic system is located is selling or transfering ownership of property to another party.

-All compliance inspections must be performed and signed by licensed inspection businesses or qualified employees certified as inspectors.
+All compliance inspections must be conducted and signed by licensed septic contractor.